 An enlarged prostate is simply a gland that increased in size.
 It is not caused by cancer.
 Another medical term is benign prostatic enlargement, where benign means there’s no cancer.
 Another name is benign prostatic hyperplasia (BPH).

 When we talk about hyperplasia, we refer to an increase in number and not size.
 Thus, in prostatic hyperplasia, there are more prostate cells (2).
 However, they remain the same size as normal prostate tissue.
-Such an increase in the number of cells causes prostate enlargement.
+Such an increase in the number of cells causes an enlarged prostate.
 It usually starts in men after the age of 40.
 But they typically find out when they are near their 50s (3).

-As a result, the urethra becomes narrow, and the urine flow is compromised.
+As a result, the urethra becomes narrow, compromising the urine flow.
 As a result, 1 out of 3 men over 50 years old report urinary symptoms.
 In the majority of cases, they are caused by an enlarged prostate gland (3).

 Symptoms of an enlarged prostate